fex-team/fis-plus/doc/widget.md

  */
 ```

-fis compiler can record dependencies by identifying @require in css comments, after compilation, check map.json file, you can see,
+We declare dependencies through **require**, so fis compiler can record dependencies by identifying @require in css comments.
+After compilation, you can see map.json file,

 ```
 {